-Continue to advocate for shelter and settlement solutions to meet the needs and capacities of all IDPs by including women, girls, boys and men across diversities, sexual orientations and age groups in needs assessments to ensure an adequate standard of living, including through expansion of displacement sites (in compliance with RAC Recommendation No. 26).
+Continue to advocate for shelter and settlement solutions to meet the needs and capacities of all IDPs by including women, girls, boys and men across diversities, sexual orientations and age groups in needs assessments to ensure an adequate standard of living, including through expansion of displacement sites (in compliance with RAC recommendation no. 26).

-Continue efforts to prioritise and provide additional targeted support when providing shelter and NFI relief to women, female-headed households, older persons, persons with disabilities, child-headed households, the sick or malnourished, pregnant and lactating women, GBV survivors, and other vulnerable groups.
+Continue efforts to prioritise and provide additional targeted support when providing shelter and NFI relief to women, femaleheaded households, older persons, people with disabilities, child-headed households, the sick or malnourished, pregnant and lactating women, GBV survivors, and other vulnerable groups.

-Continue to monitor and consult with women, men, boys and girls on their satisfaction with shelter design with a focus on gender and protection risks and considerations.
+Continue to monitor and consult with women, girls, men and boys on their satisfaction with shelter design with a focus on gender and protection risks and considerations.

-Consider grouping of temporary shelter side-by-side for female-headed households or single women to provide a neighbor support network for jointly accessing basic services, relief and information, provision of shared childcare and household work support as well as overall mental support.
+Consider grouping of temporary shelter sideby-side for female-headed households or single women to provide a neighbor support network for jointly accessing basic services, relief and information, provision of shared

-Summary of Cross-Cutting Needs, Issues, Gaps, Challenges, Constraints, Response and Recommendations to Promote Gender-Responsive Humanitarian Action by the HCT and ICCGs
+Summary of cross-cutting needs, issues, gaps, challenges, constraints, response and recommendations to promote gender-responsive humanitarian action by the HCT and ICCGs

-700 Needs/Issues/Gaps Current Response Challenges and Constraints Recommendations Logistics and Distributions Insufficient targeted distribution of relief including adequate gender, protection and safeguarding measures to ensure equitable and safe access to relief of vulnerable and marginalized groups.
-The limited freedom of movement of girls and women (especially single women) due to restrictive socio-cultural norms and/or security concerns can have a hindering effect on their access to receiving relief items.
-Ensure blanket distributions to be supplemented by targeted distributions for missed and most vulnerable persons (including extra provision of labour for transportation and construction of shelters).
+LOGISTICS AND DISTRIBUTIONS ~ NEEDS/ISSUES/GAPS CURRENT RESPONSE CHALLENGES AND CONSTRAINTS RECOMMENDATIONS mothers, elderly persons, childre adolescent girls and sick persons.
+Avoid t distribution of heavy items to women, elde persons, children, and people wi disabilities.
+AND including adequate gender, protection and safeguarding measures to ensure equitable and safe access to relief of and women (especially single women) due to restrictive socio-cultural norms and/or security concerns can have a hindering effect on their access to receiving relief supplemented by targeted distributions for missed and most vulnerable persons (including extra provision of labour for transportation and construction of shelters).
 Ensure distributions are gender-sensitive including segregated lines for men and women and a priority line for vulnerable people, such as pregnant and breastfeeding mothers, elderly persons, children, adolescent girls and sick persons.
-Avoid the distribution of heavy items to women, elderly persons, children, and persons with disabilities.
-Train all staff conducting distributions on safe guarding issues.
-Needs/Issues/Gaps Current Response Challenges and Constraints Recommendations Access to Cash and Markets Lack of money contributes to the exposure of women to corrosive coping mechanisms such as survival sex, reduction of food intake as well as the resale of humanitarian assistance and borrowing of money.
-Existing culture and gender norms limit the options for women to engage in cash-for work (CFW) activities as well as their access to markets.
-Restrictions on freedom of movement further impede women and girls' access to markets, especially for the Rohingya populations in general Cash feasibility studies/assessments carried out considering gender and protection risks.
-Cash-based programming is widely accepted and is gradually being as a default delivery mechanisms that provides opportunities beyond immediate relief.
-Access to markets is an issue only in relatively small and well indentified areas submitted to movement restriction.
-Increasingly, pilot projects are succesfully opening the way for electonic cash delivery which also opens opportunities for financial inclusion for women and men.
-There is a high level of awareness amongst actors, national and international Potential backlash from male community members and leaders, against women's engagement in cashfor-work activities due to socio-cultural gender norms and roles.
-Possible lack of willingness among women to participate in cash-for-work activities because of existing gender roles and norms, women's care duties and responsibilities, and/or fear of being stigmatized when engaging in cash-for-work activities.
-While the future points to electronic cash, the level of coverage remains patchy.
-Furthermore, the proportion of cell-phones ownership by women remains significantly lower than men's.
-Consult with communities and investigate further to explore feasibility of doing cash-based interventions equally targeting both women and men to build the self-reliance and resilience of women by helping them to meet their own basic needs.
-Involve women in consultations on preferences of assistance, and information about cash assistance and how to engage with markets, especially for single women headed households.
-Explore option for distribution of cash for women to meet their basic NFI needs, including menstrual hygiene management items, based on local market analysis.
-Identify cash-for-work activities that are culturally acceptable and safe for women through community consultations (e.g. homestead-based activities, or activities in women safe spaces), whilst at the same time, continue to promote women's rights and equal opportunities to engage in more genderand single, female-headed households in particular.

-TYN'

-Communicating with

-Communities & Accountability

-to Affected Populations

-Торининонз
+Avoid the distribution of heavy items to women, elderly persons, children, and people with disabilities.
+Train all staff conducting distributions on

+ACCESS TO

+CASH AND

+MARKETS;

+AND

+LIVELIHOODS

+Lack of money contributes to the

+exposure of women to corrosive coping mechanisms such as survival sex, reduction of food intake as well as and borrowing of money.

+Existing culture and gender norms limit the options for women to engage in cashfor work (CFW) activities as well as their access to markets.
+Restrictions on freedom of movement further impede women and girls' access to markets, especially for the Rohingya populations in general and single, female-headed households in particular.

+In Rakhine, some service providers reported that while male community members preferred cash, most women preferred in-kind aid including for food distribution.
+Cash feasibility studies/assessments were carried out considering gender and protection risks.

+Cash-based programming is widely accepted and is gradually being implemented as a default delivery mechanism that provides opportunities beyond immediate relief.
+Access to markets is an issue only in relatively small and well identified areas submitted to movement restriction.

+Increasingly, pilot projects are successfully opening the way for electronic cash delivery which also opens opportunities for financial inclusion for women and men.

-ones, that cash-based programming is relevant within the relief-development nexus, in particular in building a universal shock-responsive social protection system.
+There is a high level of awareness amongst national and international actors that cashbased programming is relevant within the relief-development nexus, in building a universal shock-responsive social protection system.